sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 12. In the **Add read and manage permissions** pane, select **Holly Dickson** from the list of user accounts, and then select the **Save** button.
 Then select **Close.**  Holly Dickson should appear in the list of users with read and manage permissions for Joni’s mailbox.
-Select **Cancel** and then select **Close.**
+Select **X** and then select **Close.**

     ![](../images-ak-04-lab3-ex1/task1/5-1.png)